 She doesn't ask.
 She demands.
 She makes outrageous requests and she'll take anything she wants if she thinks she can get away with it.
 Her demands of her children are posed in a very aggressive way, as are her criticisms.
 She won't take no for an answer, pushing and arm-twisting and manipulating to get you to give in.

 She shed her responsibilities to you as soon as she was able, leaving you to take care of yourself as best you could.
 She denied you medical care, adequate clothing, necessary transportation or basic comforts that she would never have considered giving up for herself.
 She never gave you a birthday party or let you have sleepovers.
 Your friends were never welcome in her house.
 She didn't like to drive you anywhere, so you turned down invitations because you had no way to get there.
 She wouldn't buy your school pictures even if she could easily have afforded it.
-You had a niggardly clothing allowance or she bought you the cheapest clothing she could without embarrassing herself.
+You had an in adequate clothing allowance or she bought you the cheapest clothing she could without embarrassing herself.
 As soon as you got a job, every request for school supplies, clothing or toiletries was met with "Now that you're making money, why don't you pay for that yourself?"

 You studied up on colleges on your own and choose a cheap one without visiting it.
 You signed yourself up for the SATs, earned the money to pay for them and talked someone into driving you to the test site.
 You worked three jobs to pay for that cheap college and when you finally got mononucleosis she chirped at you that she was "so happy youcould take care of yourself."